Last updated on May 25th, 2020

 Some important points to remember here are:

-- All the documents must be photocopied and notarized
+- All the documents must be high-resolution colour scans unless the documents themselves are black and white.

 - You should stitch multiple pages into single PDF for each qualification and employer.
 You can use online tools such as PDFMerge to do this for free.